ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-1-15-AngularJS-app-architecture.md

 {% endhighlight %}

 **D.**
-With requireJS module loader, app.js and other application javascript files used in application becomes a modules, in this case they must be wrapped with **"define([]"**.
-Code of app.js file that wrapped using requireJS module loader are show bellow.
+With RequireJS module loader, app.js and other files used in application become modules, in this case they must be wrapped with **"define([]"** structure.
+Code of app.js loader has to be also wrapped with **define** as shown below:

 > ...
 More about module loader at [http://requirejs.org/docs/api.html#funcmodule](http://requirejs.org/docs/api.html#funcmodule)